Varshapvs/AngularProject/README.md

-#Stop to deploy angular js project in google cloud platform
+#Step to deploy angular js project in google cloud platform